Chief of Staff Salary (2025): U.S. Average Pay?

 And...from Ask a Chief of Staff:

-So we see similar results from two reports, with some divergence from the COS Network.
-No real surprise that healthcare, tech, and finance all come out near the top.
+So, we see somewhat similar results from these two reports, with some divergence as well.
+It’s no real surprise that professional/financial services and tech-related fields fared well.

 How To Use This Data

-Expect the typical, annoying (and accurate) answer to all questions related to the Chief of Staff: "It Depends."
-Know the main factors that “it depends” ON.
+Expect the typical, annoying (and accurate) answer to all questions related to the Chief of Staff: "It depends."
+It’s important for you to understand the main factors that “it depends” on.

-• Be sure to read the full job description and understand the scope, expectation, and how the organization sees this role.
+Be sure to read the full job description and understand the scope, expectations, and how the organization sees this role.
 Don't just chase after a fancy new job title.
-If you're going to be doing a lot of heavy lifting make sure they have the right organizational structures in place.
+If you'll do a lot of heavy lifting, make sure they have the right organizational structures in place.

-• Take a look at the lowest chief of staff salary and the highest chief of staff salary for the data points that match your own scenario.
+Take a look at the lowest and highest Chief of Staff salaries for the data points that match your own scenario.
 Knowing your market value will help enormously during negotiations.
 Keep in mind a base salary number that makes you comfortable and be armed with the average total compensation for people with similar backgrounds.
+Also, understand the job leveling structure.
+Does it include Junior Chief of Staff or Deputy Chief of Staff positions, or is the Chief of Staff serving at the highest levels?

 Salary Matters, But...

 Salary is just one factor when you’re looking for a new job.
-An important one...but just one among many.
+It’s always an important one, but just one among many.
 How the role suits you, the opportunities for growth, how you fit into your team or department, and the overall culture of the company are important to consider, too.

 Is the COS Role Right For You?

 Since this is such a unique role, there’s no clear linear career path or sequence of jobs to get there.
 Each Chief of Staff’s path will look different.
 Some transition from executive assistant, project management, or strategic initiatives.
-While Chief of Staff may be the end goal or final career path for many—it’s that rewarding—it can also lead to other roles on the executive team such as Senior Vice President, Chief Operating Officer, and founder and CEO.
+While Chief of Staff may be the end goal or final career path for many — it’s that rewarding! — it can also lead to other roles on the executive team such as Senior Vice President, Chief Operating Officer, and even Founder and CEO.

 More Resources